DecentricCorp/Lightrail-API-Docs/use-cases/gift-card.md

 ## Introduction

-This document is a quick guide to creating and distributing new Lightrail Gift Cards.
-The focus will be on providing a quick step-by-step guide to implementing this use-case by directly calling the Lightrail API.
+This document is a quick step-by-step guide to creating and distributing new Lightrail Gift Cards.
+The focus will be on implementing this use-case by programmatically calling the Lightrail API.

-- If you would like to learn more about Lightrail concepts, check out the [Lightrail Object Model](https://jsapi.apiary.io/apis/giftbitcurrencyapi/introduction/getting-started/base-url.html#object-model-anchor)
+- If you would like to learn more about Lightrail concepts, check out the section on Lightrail Object Model in the [Lightrail API Docs](https://www.lightrail.com/docs/).
-- If you are looking for client libraries specific to a language or technology, check out our [Client Libraries and Integrations](https://jsapi.apiary.io/apis/giftbitcurrencyapi/introduction/getting-started/base-url.html#integrations-anchor).
+- If you are looking for an implementation of this use-case in a specific language or technology, check out the section on Client Libraries and Integrations in the [Lightrail API Docs](https://www.lightrail.com/docs/).

 ## Concepts